xpgram/advance-wars/src/00 - Todo List.md

 You can aldo do:
 new Timer(2).every(3, () => {}) // Actually no, you can't do this.
 Pulsar's already do it pretty well, and I don't want to think about recurring events in a thing that's supposed to auto-destruct and blah blah blah blah blah.
 This is a distant feature, if that.

+This is kind of a lot.
+Or, I hope it isn't.
+But, theoretically, I could calculate the distance between two camera transforms, now and target, and then tween them.
+That would *easily* give me the speed up/down approach effect the actual game has.
+I guess I could also use a slider for this.
+The slider just has a more difficult translation to execution time.

 - [ ] StartCards
   - [ ] Implement Timer.tween(time: number, shape?: function, (Slider) => {-stuff-})
     - shape? could also just be SliderOptions for more control.